mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### A - Repertoire importation into the the game making community

-**movement between spaces, repertoires in practice (FOk) practices, Dol and helping styles**

 Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, key observation from the data of the previous chapter can be reframed as repertoires that existed on other activity systems and that are imported into a new activity.
 While this commentary draws on some examples highlighted in video recordings used in Chapter 6, it draws mostly on interview data which allows a greater precision in locating the repertoires as pre-existing in other settings rather than being rapidly developed in the new setting.
-Two key themes of repertoires merged, those of  repertoires involving funds of knowledge and repertoires involving divisions of labour.
+Two key themes of repertoires emerged, those of  repertoires involving funds of knowledge and repertoires involving divisions of labour.

 <!-- Based on this table
 https://docs.google.com/spreadsheets/d/1EvMehUNHIGj0xRyrKgBxj5GwOGHwnTFw9EMBJ3Ot9Kc/edit?gid=1243995712#gid=1243995712 -->

-DOES THIS NEED MOVING THO - AS A BLENDED PROCESS Addressing first repertoires involving **divisions of labour**, Barron's helping roles [@barron_parents_2009] in technology use (teacher, project collaborator, learning broker, nontechnical consultant and learner) are very much present in the setting of this study.
-All of these these roles are illustrated in varied forms in the video or interview data.
+Addressing first repertoires involving **divisions of labour**, Barron's helping roles [@barron_parents_2009] in technology use (teacher, project collaborator, learning broker, nontechnical consultant and learner) are present from initial stages.
+These these roles are illustrated in observed practice or in interview data.
+EXAMPLES

 In video data and interview data with Susanna and Tehillah, the parent details how she is able to support her child based on her home knowledge of working styles and the use of paper to help the child sketch (see Vignette 2).
 The paper prototyping as a home practice imported to this space is also cited by Mark and Ed in interview data (see Interview.2.a )

 <!-- WHERE IS THIS SHOWN?
 HOW RELEVANT?
 JUSTIFY LEVEL IT IS EXPLORED. -->

 In addition, other divisions of labour which highlight the emerging roles of young people are present the data.

-For example, in Interview.1.c Madiha(p) describes Nasrin(c)'s strong preference for independent working which her mother Madiha respects.
+For example, in Interview.1.c Madiha(p) describes Nasrin(c)'s strong preference for independent working which her mother Madiha respects and accommodates.
 This game making program set an expectation parents to get involved with the game coding as well as young people.
 Maggie shares her thoughts on the changing nature of Home Education communities, that parents are now more passive and think of their roles as arranging tutoring for their childrens, whereas she is more aligned with a DIY approach, and keen to get involved.
+Anastasia (P1.debrief) also shared reflections on the issues of family and home education dynamics, suggesting that parents may get in the way of young people's ability to move into other's spaces to learn things, and that parental helping roles may therefore be a hindrance.

 ANY MORE/ PERHAPS NORMS

 Turning to funds of knowledge and interest, present in the areas of game playing interests, art, environmental and other global concerns and professional knowledge.
 For example, some adults imported knowledge from professional communities or previous studies, for example Maggie had studied Pascal previously and Dan brought practices from work and from volunteering at Coder Dojo.

 Movement of repertoires was also well illustrated in the mobilisation of game related knowledge.
 In Interview.2.a Nasrin shares some of the links between Minecraft practices and graphical asset authoring in the Piskel software.
+Madiha shared that via joint game making she was now more aware of an involved in Nasrin's gaming activity.

 Early in the P1 and P2 process participants were able to incorporate some of their concerns about wider ecological and global issues in the planning of their game narrative.
 In interview data Madiha (Interview.2.b) describes her own choice to address social media, Nasrin's choice to make a game on sea pollution and Xavier's topic of AI robots taking over the world.
 On a smaller scale some participant chose their hobbies or fan interests as game subjects: Ed choosing trains and Maggie, Pearl etc choosing beekeeping.
 Interview data surfaced the identification with art as a hobby practice by Ed, Nasrin and Madiha.
 This was echoed in video data where both Madiha and Nasrin appeared to favour working with graphical elements and bringing characters to the game.
 Madiha created a collage which she brought in to use as the game's background.

-While a following section addresses the process of importing repertoires and interests, by the time they are manifested in the learning design the process of blending has already begun.
-For example, findings of Chapter 6 show  incorporate and work with the FoK and FoI listed above once they have been blended with technical processes and GDP concepts.
+For some participants the process of blending their interests with those of the game making program began immediately and intuitively as illustrated by  Mark(p)'s comments on Ed(c)'s use of the Piskel graphical art editor (Interview.2).

+Similarly, the findings of Chapter 6 show some initial uses of FoK and DoL that met this description of initial blending with GDP concepts.
+For example.